Graduate Assistant Training and Professional

 GA Orientation Presentations

-If you were unable to attend Graduate Assistant Orientation, please read the GA Handbook carefully and review the following three presentations.
+If you were unable to attend Graduate Assistant Orientation, please read the GA Handbook carefully and review the 2015 Orientation Presentation (.pdf).
+You are responsible for the information contained in these documents.
+Please direct questions to Dr. Melanie Guentzel at email@example.com

-Completion of training in the the prevention of harassment, discrimination, and sexual violence is required for all graduate assistants.
-Graduate Assistants will be notified early in the semester to complete the following workshop on discrimination in the workplace.
+Completion of training in the the prevention of harassment, discrimination, and sexual violence is required annually for all graduate assistants.
+Graduate Assistants will be notified early in the semester to complete a workshop on sexual harassment and discrimination in the workplace.

 Recommended Training and Professional Development